 - The link name of the capability provider, which is actually a runtime attribute of a loaded instance of a capability provider.
 Any link name that is missing/unsupplied will be called

 default.
-If the link definition only contained contract ID and link name, then the host runtime would not have enough information to determine if an actor’s request should be going to the Redis provider or the Consul provider.
-At its core, wasmcloud is basically a router.
+If the link definition connecting an actor and provider only contained contract ID and link name, the host runtime would not have enough information to determine if an actor’s request should go to the Redis provider or to the Consul provider.
+A core function of wasmCloud is message routing.
 It needs enough information to establish routes between actors and capability providers.

-It’s for this reason that every link definition declaration must include (directly or indirectly via OCI) the provider’s unique public key.
+It’s for this reason that every link definition declaration must include (directly, or indirectly via OCI) a provider’s unique public key and the provider’s link name.

 Link Definitions at Runtime

 Link definitions are declared, first-class citizens of a lattice network.
 This means that a link definition can be declared before or after any of the pertinent parties of that link are running in the lattice.
-The wasmcloud host runtime will check every time an actor or capability provider is started if an existing link definition pertains to them.
-If it does, the capability provider will be sent the “bind actor” message containing the previously stored link definition configuration values (basically a
+Each time a capability provider is started, it is provided with a list of pre-existing link definitions that pertain to that provider.
+Additionally, the provider is notified via NATS on the RPC connection whenever new link definitions are created and when link definitions are removed.

 This has a few interesting implications.
 The first is that it makes for an incredibly low-friction developer experience.
-Order of operations does not matter - you can add actors, providers, and their corresponding link definitions to a host (or lattice) in any order and it “just works”.
+Order of operations does not matter - you can add actors and providers to a host, and their corresponding link definitions to the lattice in any order and it “just works”.
 The second is that all capability providers must treat the “bind actor” message as idempotent, and return a positive result and ignore duplicate bind messages.

-This brings up an important, yet subtle point: ⚠️ link definition values cannot be changed at runtime.
-If you have a link definition for an HTTP server link for an actor, and that definition contains a
+Our discussion leads us to an important, yet subtle point: link definition values cannot be changed at runtime.
+If you have previously declared that a given link between an actor and, say, an HTTP server provider, utilizes port

-As a result, if you truly must change configuration at runtime, you must remove a link definition (causing the actors and providers involved to “un bind” and release all related resources, HTTP ports, etc) and then add back a new one with the new values.
+As a result, if you truly must change configuration at runtime, you must remove a link definition (causing the actors and providers involved to “un bind” and release all related resources, HTTP ports, sockets, DB connections, etc) and then add back a new one with the new values.